-Family travel can be expensive, especially when you factor in the cost for airfare, airport parking, and hotels.
+Family travel can be expensive, especially when you factor in the cost of airfare, airport parking, and hotels.
 With many national attractions raising prices in the past year, it’s certainly put a strain on families that are looking to enjoy an affordable family vacation.
-But, there are still many affordable travel destinations in the US – here are eleven across the country.
+But, there are still many affordable travel destinations in the US – here are eleven of the best family vacations on a budget across the country.

 11 Best Affordable Vacations for Families in the US

 There are lots of family-friendly, affordable things to do in Oklahoma City, making it one of the best affordable vacations for families.
 Kids love the Bricktown area, which features a variety of restaurants, a movie theater, a water taxi, and the AAA baseball team – the Oklahoma City Redhawks.
 In the summer, the Boathouse District offers a free movie night on Friday nights called the FAA Credit Union Summer Movie Series.
 On Wednesdays, catch another free movie at the Sonic Summer Movies which occur each Wednesday in the summer on the great lawn of the Myriad Botanical Gardens which is a 17-acre natural escape in the heart of downtown OKC.
 The Myriad Botanical Gardens also offer a free Twilight Concert Series each Sunday night.

 While you are there, be sure to visit the Oklahoma City Zoo, which is rated one of the top 10 in the US, as well as the Museum of Osteology, which features more than 300 skeletons.